Discover the Holy Land

 Masada Fortress

 The fortress built by Herod the Great on an isolated plateau above the Dead Sea, a symbol of Jewish resistance.
-The cable car ascent reveals palaces, Roman baths, a synagogue, and the storerooms that sustained the last stand of the Zealots against Rome in 73 AD.
-The view from 400 meters above the Dead Sea is one of the most breathtaking in Israel.
+The cable car ascent reveals palaces, Roman baths, the synagogue and storerooms that sustained the last stand of the Zealots against Rome in 73 AD.
+The view from 400 meters above the Dead Sea is one of the most impressive in Israel.

-Situated at 430 meters below sea level — the lowest point on Earth — the Dead Sea is a truly unique experience.
-The mineral concentration makes it impossible to sink, and the therapeutic mud is renowned worldwide.
+Located at 430 meters below sea level — the lowest point on Earth — the Dead Sea is a unique experience.
+The mineral concentration makes sinking impossible, and the therapeutic mud is renowned worldwide.
 The Ein Bokek resort offers well-maintained beaches and modern comfort on the shores of this biblical sea.

 Jerusalem — The Holy City

 Jerusalem is the spiritual heart of the world — holy to the three great monotheistic religions.
-Every street in the Old City, every hewn stone, carries the weight of thousands of years of prayer, conflict, and hope.
-Here, biblical history reaches its climax.
+Every street in the Old City, every carved stone, bears the weight of thousands of years of prayer, conflict, and hope.
+Here, biblical history reaches its apex.

-The central boulevard of ancient Jerusalem, rebuilt during the Byzantine period, with massive columns and shops evoking imperial splendor.
-Today, the Cardo blends the original ruins with art galleries and shops, offering a walk through layers of history.
+The central boulevard of ancient Jerusalem, rebuilt during the Byzantine period, with massive columns and shops that evoke imperial splendor.
+Today, the Cardo combines original ruins with art galleries and shops, offering a walk through layers of history.

 The Garden Tomb

-A place of tranquility and meditation, believed by many to be the site of the crucifixion and burial of Jesus.
-The garden, with its ancient cistern, rock-hewn tomb, and signs of early Christian worship, offers an intimate setting for reflection on the central event of the Christian faith.
+A place of silence and meditation, considered by many to be the site of the crucifixion and burial of Jesus.
+The garden, with its ancient cistern, rock-hewn tomb and signs of an early Christian place of worship, offers an intimate setting for reflection on the central event of the Christian faith.

-"He is not here; he has risen, just as he said.
-Come and see the place where he lay." — Matthew 28:6 (NIV)
+“He is not here; He has risen, just as He said.
+Come and see the place where He lay.”— Matthew 28:6

 Mount Scopus and the Mount of Olives

 From the Mount of Olives, the panorama of Jerusalem is unforgettable — the Dome of the Rock gleaming in the sun, the Old City spread out at your feet, the Kidron Valley between you and the city walls.
-Here Jesus wept over Jerusalem, and from here He ascended to heaven, according to Christian tradition.
+Here Jesus wept for Jerusalem and from here He ascended to heaven, according to Christian tradition.

-"Father, if you are willing, take this cup from me; yet not my will, but yours be done." — Luke 22:42 (NIV)
+“Father, if You are willing, take this cup from Me; yet not My will, but Yours be done.”— Luke 22:42

 Via Dolorosa

-The Way of Suffering — the traditional path Jesus carried the cross from His condemnation to Golgotha.
-The 14 Stations of the Cross wind through the narrow streets of the Old City, each marking a moment of the Passion.
-A deeply moving pilgrimage experience.
+The Way of Suffering — the traditional path that Jesus carried the cross from condemnation to Golgotha.
+The 14 Stations of the Cross trace the narrow streets of the Old City, each marking a moment of the Passion.
+A profoundly moving pilgrimage experience.

-Built in the fourth century by Empress Helena, mother of Constantine the Great, this is the holiest church in Christendom.
-Beneath its domes and vaults lie, according to tradition, both the site of the crucifixion (Golgotha) and the empty tomb of Jesus.
-A place of unbroken pilgrimage for nearly 1,700 years.
+Built in the 4th century by Empress Helena, mother of Constantine the Great, this is the holiest church in Christendom.
+Under its domes and vaults lie, according to tradition, both the site of the crucifixion (Golgotha) and the empty tomb of Jesus.
+A place of uninterrupted pilgrimage for nearly 1,700 years.

-A masterpiece of twelfth-century Crusader architecture, renowned for its exceptional acoustics — a sound made inside reverberates for several seconds, creating an astounding sonic effect.
-Tradition identifies this as the home of Mary's parents, Joachim and Anne, and the place of her birth.
+A masterpiece of 12th-century Crusader architecture, renowned for its exceptional acoustics — a sound made inside reverberates for several seconds, creating an astonishing sonic effect.
+Tradition identifies this place as the home of Mary's parents, Joachim and Anne, and the site of her birth.

-The archaeological site near the Church of Saint Anne, where Jesus healed the paralytic who had been ill for 38 years.
-Excavations have uncovered the twin pools mentioned in the Gospel of John, confirming the accuracy of the biblical account.
+The archaeological site near the Church of Saint Anne, where Jesus healed the paralytic who had lain for 38 years.
+Excavations have revealed the double pools mentioned in the Gospel of John, confirming the accuracy of the biblical account.

-"Then Jesus said to him, 'Get up!
+“Then Jesus said to him, 'Get up!
 Pick up your mat and walk.'
-At once the man was cured; he picked up his mat and walked." — John 5:8-9 (NIV)
+At once the man was cured; he picked up his mat and walked.”— John 5:8-9